SLATE SHIRAZ 2021

 When Thomas Hardy purchased the Upper Tintara Vineyard in

-McLaren Vale in 1871, it heralded the foundation of one of Australia’s greatest
+McLaren Vale in the late 1870s, it heralded the foundation of one of Australia’s greatest

 The original winery, later extended and improved by Hardy, was built by the